Hardwood floor refinishing – Frequently asked questions – Westchester County

 Q. When can we put our area rugs back down on the floor?

-We recommend that you wait 3 to 4 weeks after the job is complete before putting area rugs back in place.
+We recommend that you wait 4 weeks after the job is complete before putting area rugs back in place.
 This allows adequate time for the floors to cure.

 Q. How long will the finish last?

 The lifestyle of the home determines how long the finish will last.
 With regular maintenance cleaning, a floor finish can last many years., often 7-10 yrs.
 When the finish becomes dull there are several professional service maintenance methods, such as a screen and recoat (see below) which can available to restore the luster without sanding.
 Also, click here for tips on How to prevent scratches on your hardwood floors.

 Q. What is a Screen and Recoat?
 What is floor buffing?
 Would that work for my floors?

 A screen and recoat is synonym for floor buffing.
 It’s a non-invasive method where you buff/abrade the hardwood floors so that you can add an extra coat of polyurethane.
 It allows you to add sheen to floor and an extra layer of protection.
 It works if your floors are in good condition from a color perspective.
 It will not solve scratches through the color, but if your floors are in good shape, it will protect the color longer.
 It’s an affordable cosmetic maintenance method that isn’t messy.
 You have the option of making the floors shinier or less shiny – you can choose from matte, satin, semi-gloss or glossy finishes.
 Read more here: What is a screen and recoat?

 Q. Do I have to move all my furniture out for a screen and recoat?

 Q. How can I tell if my floors need a screen and recoat rather than a complete refinishing?